carbonext-tech/api-b2b-docs/docs/core-concepts/authorization.md

 scope: offline_access
 ```

-## POST Refresh token
+## Refresh token [POST]

 `/connect/token`

-This request refreshes the access token.
+This endpoint retrieves information about the logged in user or application key.

 **Parameter Attributes**